 Ashland University's PHI SIGMA TAU, Ohio Mu Chapter, honors students who have demonstrated academic excellence in philosophy.
 Membership is by invitation, selected from students who meet the following minimum conditions: have completed 9 semester hours of philosophy, with a GPA of at least 3.5 in two of those classes, and a cumulative GPA of 3.2 or higher.

-Meetings are commonly held on alternating Thursdays at 8:30 p.m.
-We also conduct our traditional Socrates Café discussions (called Soccafés, for short), like to host movie nights and participate in the occasional Phil Core Brannigan (the existential trouble we just mentioned above...)
+Meetings are commonly held twice a month during the semester.
+We also conduct our traditional Socrates Café discussions (called Soccafés, for short), like to host movie nights and participate in the occasional Phil Core Brannigan (the existential trouble we just mentioned above).

-To find out about our schedule please watch for fliers on campus, or you can email one of the officers to get on the email list.
+To find out about our schedule please watch for fliers on campus, click on the link above, or you can email one of the officers to get on the email list.

 Everyone and anyone is welcome, no philosophy background necessary.

-Be sure to check out our WALL, DOCS and LINKS.
+Be sure to check out our WALL, DOCS and LINKS on the FB page.
 It's all good stuff!